Castellers de Vilafranca

+The Castellers de Vilafranca ([kəstəˈʎez ðə βiləˈfɾaŋkə]) is a cultural and sporting association whose main objective is to build castells (human towers).

 History

-The Castellers de Vilafranca cultural association was founded in September 1948 by Oriol Rossell, who became the first cap de colla (Leader/Technical Manager of the group).
+The Castellers de Vilafranca cultural association was founded in September 1948 by Oriol Rossell.
+Rossell was responding to the increased interest in human tower building in Vilafranca del Penedès, a Catalan tradition that has evolved since the 18th century "Ball de Valencians", a dance from Valencia.

 The group started with seven-level towers, and forged close relationships with casteller groups in other towns.
-The first caps de colla were Oriol Rossell (1948–1952) and Ramon Sala (1953–1955).
+The first caps de colla (Leader/Technical Manager of the group) were Oriol Rossell (1948–1952) and Ramon Sala (1953–1955).
 The group originally wore rose-coloured shirts, and later red ones.

 In 1956, the group became almost inactive due to internal disagreements and disputes.
-In 1957, it reorganized and elected to wear green shirts, which is still used by the group today.
-From 1957 to 1968, seven-level towers were the norm, and the cinc de set was the highest tower achieved.
+In 1957, it reorganized and elected to wear green shirts, which they still use today.
+Between 1957 and 1968, seven-level towers were the norm, and the cinc de set was the highest tower achieved.
 From 1969 to 1974, the group built the first towers in the eight-level category: the torre de set, quatre de vuit, tres de vuit, pilar de sis, and the torre de vuit amb folre.

 In 1972, the group won the Concurs de castells de Tarragona, the Human Towers Competition held biennially in Tarragona city in the south of Catalonia.
 During those years, the caps de colla were Josep Pedrol (1957–1959), Carles Domènech (1960–1961), Joan Bolet (1962–1963), Gabi Martínez (1964–1969), Lluís Giménez (1970–1973) and Gabi Martínez, again (1974).

-In 1975, the group went through internal restructuring, shifting from the very personal and almost-exclusive leadership of the cap de colla to management of the technical side of tower-building by a consensual team.
+In 1975, the group underwent an internal restructure, moving away from the almost-exclusive leadership of the cap de colla, to consensual team management of the technical side of tower-building.
 In 1981, it was decided that team members would no longer be individually paid.
 This provoked a division in the group.